Johnnyallen07/Mouse_Keyboard_Action_Recording/README.md

 ![35s demo](demo.gif)

 # Tips
-When the user downloading the .exe, it might say that the .exe file is suspicious and might be a malware, because I have no proper license.
+-When the user downloading the .exe, it might say that the .exe file is suspicious and might be a malware, because I have no proper license.
 Don't worry, just go ahead and normally install it!
 (Trust me)

-BTW, the reference or the thought of the project is derived from atbswp: https://github.com/RMPR/atbswp; and the UI image is drawn by my friend: Andy.
+-BTW, the reference or the thought of the project is derived from atbswp: https://github.com/RMPR/atbswp; and the UI image is drawn by my friend: Andy.
 Thanks for the contribution to this project!

-If any problem emerges, please contact me ASAP or the email: johnnyallenyxc@gmail.com
+-If any problem emerges, please contact me ASAP or the email: johnnyallenyxc@gmail.com